makrai/notes/demszky2005.00547-GoEmotions-fine-grained.md

 * we compiled GoEmotions, the largest human annotated dataset
   * 58k carefully selected Reddit comments, labeled for 27 emotion cat or Neut
   * comments extracted from popular English subreddits.
 Table 1: a sample
-  * our emotion taxonomy considering related work in psychology and coverage in our data
+  * our emotion taxonomy considering both related work in psychology and coverage in our data
-  * Ekman’s taxonomy, which includes only one positive emotion (joy),
+  * Ekman’s taxonomy, includes only one positive emotion (joy),
   * our taxonomy includes many positive, negative, and ambiguous emotion categs
   * suitable for downstream conversation understanding tasks
     * for tasks that require a subtle understanding of emotion expression